-This feature relieves you of liability, provided that you’ve shown that you took care to protect your card from the loss, theft or unauthorized use, and notified your financial institution immediately after discovering that your card was missing.
+This feature relieves you of liability, provided that you’ve shown that you took care to protect your card from loss, theft or unauthorized use and notified your financial institution immediately after discovering that your card was missing.

 - Visa’s Zero Liability Policy

-Visa’s Zero Liability Policy similarly protects you from fraud, except it does not apply to transactions that were not processed by Visa.
+Visa’s Zero Liability Policy similarly protects you from fraud, except it does not apply to transactions that Visa did not process.
 Certain commercial card transactions are also not covered by the policy.

 Consult your card issuer about whether you are covered in your particular circumstances.
 An investigation will usually be required and may take up to a few weeks, during which time you may be offered a card replacement.